chem-william/find_nodal/README.md

 ```bash
 --show-slices
 ```
 Show each slice that has been generated from the .cube file.
 Default is False.
-It will open each slice in a new matplotlib instance so be aware that it will not work on a cluster.
+It will open each slice in a new matplotlib instance so be aware that it will not work if you're connected to a remote server.
+You also have to be aware that if the analyzed MO have been dumped on a fine grid, you'll open a lot of matplotlib-instances which might tank your computer.

 It opens all plots at the same time so it will probably tank your computer if the MO have been dumped on a fine grid.